iyer-karthik/udacity-dand/p2/README.md

 _final_project_

-Final project report
+Final project report.

 __OSM file__

 *SampleStreetMapData.osm*

 Sample OSM file extracted from the original OSM file.
-Used for testing the code on subset of the original data
+Used for testing the code on subset of the original data.

 __Map Area__